-- Influenza activity remained at inter-seasonal levels in week 5. - No influenza cases were reported during week 5. - Since the beginning of the season, 1 influenza case has been reported, an influenza B virus2.
+- Influenza activity remained at inter-seasonal levels in week 7. - No influenza cases were reported during week 7. - Since the beginning of the season, 1 influenza case has been reported, an influenza B virus2.

-Graph 1: Number and percent of positive influenza specimens3 in New Brunswick by week, up to February 6, 2021 (data source: G. Dumont Lab results)
+Graph 1: Number and percent of positive influenza specimens3 in New Brunswick by week, up to February 20, 2021 (data source: G. Dumont Lab results)

-^{}The increase in influenza laboratory tests seen since week 50 is due to a change in testing process (start of co-testing for influenza and COVID)
+The increase in influenza laboratory tests seen between week 50 and week 5 is due to a change in testing process (co-testing for influenza and COVID)

-2 This positive influenza detection is associated with recent live attenuated influenza vaccine receipt and does not represent community circulation of seasonal influenza viruses
+2 This positive influenza detection is associated with recent live attenuated influenza vaccine receipt and does not represent community circulation of seasonal influenza viruses.